fzakaria/simple-annotations-plugin/README.md

 # Grafana Simple Annotations Plugin

+> **This repository is seeking a maintainer.** The plugin also needs to be updated to React in accordance with [Issue 2](https://github.com/fzakaria/simple-annotations-plugin/issues/2).
+> Please cut an issue if you are interested and put forward a PR to show your willingness.
+Thank you.

 *Frustrated with using a datasource that doesn't support annotations?*

 This is a *simple annotation* plugin for [Grafana](https://grafana.com/) that works with **any** Datasource!